envoyproxy/data-plane-api/docs/root/configuration/http_filters/router_filter.rst

 doesn't know about.
 The output tree is documented :ref:`here <config_cluster_manager_cluster_stats_alt_tree>`.

-This should not be confused with :ref:`alt_stat_name <envoy_api_field_Cluster.alt_stat_name>` which is specified while defining the cluster and when provided, statistics are only emitted to a single tree and is named with the value provided.
+This should not be confused with :ref:`alt_stat_name <envoy_api_field_Cluster.alt_stat_name>` which is specified while defining the cluster and when provided specifies an alternative name for the cluster at the root of the statistic tree.

 x-envoy-upstream-canary
 ^^^^^^^^^^^^^^^^^^^^^^^